 Northeast Airlines Yellowbirds

-Northeast’s main routes at that time were between Boston, New York, Washington and Philadelphia to and from Florida.
-Their route system expanded quite a bit in the Yellowbird era to include a Miami – Los Angeles daily non-stop operated by a 727-100 as well as flights from the northeast to the Bahamas and Bermuda.
+NEA’s route system expanded quite a bit in the Yellowbird era to include a Miami – Los Angeles daily non-stop operated by a 727-100, as well as flights from the northeast to the Bahamas and Bermuda.

 Photo: Rob Rindt, Miami 1969 (Possibly the best NEA 727 shot ever)

-Northeast Airlines route map
+Northeast Airlines Boston

 The Northeast Airlines ramp at Boston Logan in the late 1960s.
 Photo: Gary Schenauer

-Below is a pair of them at Montpelier, VT (MVP).
+Below is a pair of FH-227s at Montpelier, VT (MVP).
 Walt Houghton, former station manager there (and BTV and FLL) contributed the photo and described the scene.
 Hard to believe that towns like New Bedford, MA and Berlin, NH were once served by a large airline.

-FH-227s at Montpelier VT
+FH-227s at Montpelier VT.
+Norm MacIver, VT Development Dept.

-Below are two DC-9s at Boston Logan Airport in 1967.
+Two DC-9s at Boston Logan Airport in 1967.
 This photo really showcases the yellowbird livery.
 Note the Expo 67 decal under the first window of the closest airplane.
 Amazingly, this airplane is registered with the FAA as airworthy, 57 years years after delivery to NEA as N8953U.
 The other one flew until it was retired in late 1998 for a total of 31 years in service.

-Miami International late 1960s
+Northeast 727-100 Miami International

-Below, the 990 sits at Boston Logan.
+The Convair 990 sits at Boston Logan.
 Northeast Airlines was one of the few to simultaneously operate both the CV-990 and the CV-880.

 Northeast CV-990 at Boston courtesy Gary Schenauer